tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 **United States**

 U.S. customers will receive their bitcoins five business days from placing an order.
-Instant buy becomes possible if a credit card is added to the account as a backup payment method.
+Coinbase instant buy becomes possible if a credit card is added to the account as a backup payment method.
 Instant buy will allow fully verified users to buy up to $1,000 worth of bitcoin per week.
 Level 2 users with instant buy are able to instantly buy up to $100 worth of bitcoin per week.

 **Canada**